AndreaPasqualini/numerical_methods_macroeconomics/ta_sessions/README.md

-# Numerical Methods in Macroeconomics
+# Material for TA sessions at Bocconi University

 ## Setting up Python for Data Science (and Macro)